tiffzny/tiffzny.github.io/_pages/outreach and media.md

 #### Media appearances given in reverse-chronological order:
 ---

+1. 2024-Sept-16: [Interview with Nathan Coleman of The Weather Network](https://) to talk tips and tricks about how to see the Northern Lights from here in Nova Scotia: *Interview Title*
 1. 2024-Sept-12: [CTV National live TV interview via Zoom with anchor](https://) regarding the first all-commercial space walk earlier this morning with SpaceX Polaris Dawn: *Interview Title*
 1. 2024-Sept-10: [CTV National TV interview with Paul Hollingsworth](https://www.ctvnews.ca/video/c2991640-ctv-national-news--daring-new-space-mission?playlistId=1.7033259&binId=1.810415) commenting on the SpaceX Polaris Dawn mission after a successful launch: *CTV National News: Daring new space mission*
 1. [to-be-updated] 2024-Aug-12: [CTV National live TV Anchor interview with Merella Fernandez](https://) about the peak of the Perseid meteor shower: *Interview title*